kiddsoftware/simple-docker-host/README.md

 The goal is produce a server with nothing much except an ssh daemon.

 Once your kernel is ready, upload and run the `configure-system.sh` script as root.
 This should finish configuring the system.
+This script is "idempotent", in the usual DevOps sense, which means if you run it more than once, it shouldn't cause any problems.

 Finally, make sure that you can log into the remote server via ssh and use `sudo`.
 Once that's in place, run: